 Quick recap; we have defined Groups, we have classified some (or all) vehicles to their groups.
 Next we determine how users get classified into groups.
 There are two ways:

-(a) Explicit - we ask the user to select their group on the Welcome page; OR
+(a) Explicit - we ask the user to select their group on the Welcome page; and the admins can update this via the Driver Register OR

 (b) We define some rules and triggers

 With this method, an extra field is automatically added to the Welcome page, asking the user to select which group they belong to.
 Note using this method a user can only belong to a single group.
 For users who have already on the system and therefore completed the Welcome page, they will need to click 'Update My Details' on the bottom left corner to set their group.
 This can be disabled via the Application Setting - Show Access Groups on Welcome Page when using Explicit assignment

 System Administrators can also update a user's access groups via the Driver Register.
 By disabling the above app setting you can create an scenario where only admins can assign drivers to Access Groups on an individual basis.